gregorriegler/gnome-shell-extension-egg-timer/README.md

 ![Egg Timer](egg-timer.png)

 Tested on Ubuntu 20.04!

 Does not work on Ubuntu 18.04 / Gnome 3.28.2!
-I'd be happy about a pull request fixing the older Gnome!
+I'd be happy about a pull request fixing that

 - Icons made by Freepik <http://www.freepik.com/> from Flaticon <https://www.flaticon.com/>
 - Sound from Mobtimer <https://github.com/zoeesilcock/mobtimer-react/blob/master/public/audio/music_box.wav>